pulibrary/dspace-osti/README.md

 ### Pull necessary data

 Run `python Scraper.py` to collect data from OSTI & DSpace.
 The pipeline will compare (by title) to see which datasets haven't yet been uploaded.
-It will output `entry_form.csv` that one needs to manually fill out with DOE Contract information
+It will output `entry_form.tsv` that one needs to manually fill out with DOE Contract information

 ### Manually enter data

-Copy `entry_form.csv` to a Google Sheet and share with partners at PPPL.
+Copy `entry_form.tsv` to a Google Sheet and share with partners at PPPL.
 They will need to enter `Sponsoring Organizations`, `DOE Contract`, and `Datatype`.
 [See `Datatype` codes here.](https://github.com/doecode/ostiapi#data-set-content-type-values) (Ideally, in the long run we would integrate these fields into DSpace's metadata.)
-Save the file into this folder as `form_input.csv`.
+Save the file into this folder as `form_input.tsv`.

-Note: Since we're joining by title, typos and encoding errors will inevitably lead to missed results in `entry_form.csv`. `Scraper.py` also checks for items that are in OSTI but not DSpace, something that shouldn't happen.
+Note: Since we're joining by title, typos and encoding errors will inevitably lead to missed results in `entry_form.tsv`. `Scraper.py` also checks for items that are in OSTI but not DSpace, something that shouldn't happen.
 The user will need to manually remove those rows from the entry form.

 ### Post to OSTI

-`Poster.py` is used to combine the `form_input.csv` and DSpace metadata to generate the JSON necessary for OSTI ingestion.
+`Poster.py` is used to combine the `form_input.tsv` and DSpace metadata to generate the JSON necessary for OSTI ingestion.
 Choose one of the three options:

 ```
     --dry-run: Make fake requests locally to test workflow.